First Home Buyers: Your Huntlee Guide

 An overview of First Home Owners Grants to put you on the NSW property ladder

-From 1 October 2025, the Regional First Home Buyer Guarantee will be replaced by the First Home Guarantee, part of the expanded Home Guarantee Scheme.
+From 1 October 2025, the Regional First Home Buyer Guarantee was replaced by the First Home Guarantee, part of the expanded Home Guarantee Scheme.
 This scheme allows eligible first home buyers across Australia, including regional areas as Huntlee, to purchase a home with a minimum deposit of just 5% and avoid the cost of Lenders Mortgage Insurance (LMI).

 The new scheme removes limits on the number of guarantees available, making it accessible to all Australian first-home buyers who meet the eligibility requirements.